eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 Takes money from your pocket;
 basically anything that's not an asset.
 Some noteworthy examples include debt and a car losing value (especially a brand new Lamborghini).
-A car taking you to work to earn an income is not an asset.
+A car taking you to work to earn an income is NOT an asset.

 **Trading vs investing**:
 Generally, trading is short-term buying and selling for profit while investing means holding assets over a longer time (think years).